publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schIII/stC/m__us_usc_t29_s1345.md

     (a) __Authorization to recover benefits__

-        Except as provided in subsection (c) of this section, the trustee is authorized to recover for the benefit of a plan from a participant the recoverable amount (as defined in subsection (b) of this section) of all payments from the plan to him which commenced within the 3-year period immediately preceding the time the plan is terminated.
+        Except as provided in subsection (c), the trustee is authorized to recover for the benefit of a plan from a participant the recoverable amount (as defined in subsection (b)) of all payments from the plan to him which commenced within the 3-year period immediately preceding the time the plan is terminated.

     (b) __Recoverable amount__

-    For purposes of subsection (a) of this section the recoverable amount is the excess of the amount determined under paragraph (1) over the amount determined under paragraph (2).
+    For purposes of subsection (a) the recoverable amount is the excess of the amount determined under paragraph (1) over the amount determined under paragraph (2).

         (1) The amount determined under this paragraph is the sum of the amount of the actual payments received by the participant within the 3-year period.